 A course based on design sprints to learn how to plan co-design workshops and facilitate design thinking sessions for mixed audiences.
 When developing a new product-service, initiating a new research project or engaging a community in decision making, a rich contribution of all the stakeholders is crucially valuable.
 This course is a guide to the complex mix of skills necessary to make participatory experiences enjoyable and productive.

-Course level - Intermediate
+Course level - Beginner / Intermediate

 Who is the course aimed at?

 Design consultants, project managers, facilitators, civic servants, service designers, design researcher

 What will I take away from the course?

 The necessary elements to implement a co-design workshop, from its inception to its execution as well the necessary stages to document and synthesise outcomes.
 An open and adaptable process to generate highly empathic learning flows in participatory process.

 What are the key topics the course will cover?

 - How individual and collective creativity works